-- All Hail the Great God Mickey!: Worshipped as a god by the St. John William Church, founded in 1971.
-Since 1982 they are actually part of the African Orthodox Church.
+- All Hail the Great God Mickey!: Venerated as a saint by the St. John William Church, founded in 1971.
+Since 1982, they are actually part of the African Orthodox Church.

 - Crossover: His album with Duke Ellington was conceived by his label as an attempt to reassure his listeners that he wasn't going completely avant-garde, but both he and Ellington were such good musicians that the result is one of the best things that either of them ever did.

-- Epic Rocking: While he'd always had tendencies of this, it really became his specialty towards the end of his life.
-He started with Ascension, which consisted of a single forty-minute track, and didn't look back.
-The peak of his use of this trope is with the album Live in Japan, where the shortest song is twenty-five minutes long and three of them are longer than Ascension, with two of them nearing an hour.
+- Epic Rocking: While he always had tendencies of this, it really became his specialty towards the end of his life.
+This really took off in earnest with Ascension, which (in most of its LP releases, anyway) consisted of a single track approaching 41 minutes in length, and didn't look back.
+(CD re-releases have added a second version, which lasts for some 38½ minutes, making the album last 79 minutes with only two songs.
+This version was used on the earliest pressings of the LP, but was replaced a few months after the original release with the longer version, which Coltrane seems to have regarded as the definitive performance.)
+The peak of his use of this trope is probably with the album Live in Japan, where the shortest song is twenty-five minutes long and three of them are longer than Ascension, with two of them nearing an hour.
 The album is on four discs despite containing only six tracks.

-- Impractical Musical Instrument Skills: Towards the end of his career, Coltrane began to exhibit a vocal version, pounding his chest to effect his voice during his occasional vocal spot.
+- Impractical Musical Instrument Skills: Towards the end of his career, Coltrane began to exhibit a vocal version, pounding his chest to affect his voice during his occasional vocal spot.

 - In Harmony with Nature: As he explained himself:All a musician can do is get closer to the sources of nature, and so feel that he is in communion with the natural laws.